 Many multi language websites will detect the native language of the web browser to automatically set the primary language for users.

-While this does save some time for users, language detection isn’t an exact science.
+While this does save some time for users, serving automatic translations using language detection isn’t an exact science.
 It’s important to keep in mind users who may land on the “wrong” version of your multilingual website.

-A visitor might be physically located in Spain and your multi language website will autodetect that and display Spanish, but they are a native English speaker who can’t read Spanish.
+A visitor might be physically located in Spain and your multi language website will autodetect that and display Spanish, but they could be a native English speaker who can’t read Spanish.

 So if you’re going to auto-detect locations, also provide a language switcher so visitors have the option to select different languages.